Workflow

 Illustration 4: A file with both process and spot colors

-Note that six different colors are listed in the lower left corner of this screen grab.
-When Separations mode is not selected, an equivalent rendering in four-channel process color is produced.
+Note that six different colors are listed in the lower left corner of Illustration 4.
+When Separations Mode is not selected, an equivalent rendering in four-channel process color is produced.
+See Illustration 5.

 Illustration 5: Process color equivalent separation

-This can have some advantages, allowing ICC color management to be part of the separation process.
+This can have some advantages, by allowing ICC color management to be part of the separation process.

-It is, however, more common to want direct production of all separations.
-When Separations mode is selected, the six colors are rendered directly as six color separations.
+It is, however, more common to want all colors separated.
+When Separations Mode is selected, all the colors are rendered directly as a six color separation.

 Illustration 6: Automatic separation of six channels

-When operating in Separations mode, SoftRIP will automatically discover the correct separations to produce for incoming jobs, whether they are opened by a user, or submitted by Wasatch ImageNET through a hot folder, with no user interaction.
+When operating in Separations Mode, SoftRIP will automatically discover the correct separation colors from the incoming jobs, whether they are opened by a user or submitted by Wasatch ImageNET, through a hot folder, with no user interaction.
 If only two or three spot colors are present, only two or three separations will be produced.
 If there is a combination of process and spot colors, as in this example, an appropriate number of correct separations will be produced automatically.

 Illustration 7: Transforms available in Separations mode

-Two halftoning options are available in Separations mode; Wasatch Precision Stochastic Screens, and Wasatch Precision Rosette Screens.
+Two halftoning options are available when using Separations Mode; Wasatch Precision Stochastic Screens and Wasatch Precision Rosette Screens.

 This workflow is more flexible, but presents its own special issues.
 The biggest challenge is the reliability of automatic plate identification (the automatic distinction between Cyan, Magenta, and so forth).
-Plate identification standards have not been consistently implemented among graphics software vendors.
+Plate identification standards have not been consistently implemented amongst graphics software companies.

 Wasatch SoftRIP can generally make accurate plate identifications from CorelDRAW®, Illustrator®, FreeHand®, QuarkXPress®, and other applications that are consistent in their use of standard PlateColor comments.

 When plates are accurately identified, the screen specifications you have made for Cyan, Magenta, Yellow, and Black plates are applied properly in your pre-separated jobs.
-Spot color plates get whatever settings you've specified for "Default" or whatever has been specified in the PlateColor Table Editor (discussed below).
-When identification fails, the most common effect is for all plates, not just spot plates, to be screened with the settings for "default".
+Spot color plates use the settings you've specified for "Default" or whatever has been specified in the PlateColor Table Editor (discussed below).
+When the identification fails, the most common effect is for all plates, not just spot plates, to be screened with the settings for "Default".

 In Wasatch SoftRIP SP, the Print Queue includes a fourth column of information called "Separation".
 This column helps to identify the plate and the halftoning choices that SoftRIP has made for the rendering of that plate.

-Unit 1 in the above illustration is a composite color device.
-The Print Queue entry has not been separated, as indicated by "Composite".
+Unit 1 in Illustration 8, above, is a composite color device.
+The Print Queue entries have not been separated, as indicated by "Composite".

-Unit 2 shows a job that was separated into six plates by the application software.
+Unit 2 shows a job that was separated into six plates.
 In the Separation column, the PlateColor from the PostScript file is shown followed by "Screen:" and a letter showing which halftone screen will be applied.
-In this example, the unrecognized PlateColor values of Green and Orange have been set to use the Default screen.
+In this example, the unrecognized PlateColor values of the two PANTONE colors have been set to use "Screen 5" and "Screen 6", instead of K, C, M, or Y.

 Unit 3 has been configured for "Make Separations On RIP".
-The Print Queue shows a job that was processed into four plates in this manner.
+The Print Queue shows the job was processed into four plates: K, C, M, and Y.

 In Wasatch SoftRIP SP, you can reassign the mapping of PlateColor.
 When making separations in application software, the identity of the plates that are sent to Wasatch SoftRIP is often provided by the PostScript PlateColor comment.
 Some application software (notably QuarkXPress®) is very flexible in the way that it uses this comment.
 This can interfere with the desired screening, and for this reason a user-editable table of mappings is provided.

 One of the main advantages of Wasatch SoftRIP is that you can intervene in jobs before sending them on for output.
-Do this by turning off the Server (Hot Folder Monitor) mode of operation opening your PostScript jobs using the main screen File menu.
+Do this by unchecking the Active option in the Hot Folder settings, in the Server menu.
+Now you can proceed with the operation of opening your PostScript jobs, from the hot folder, using SoftRIP's File menu.

 Separate the job within your application software and print the separations to a folder where Wasatch SoftRIP can access them.
 Some applications will produce multiple files for the various plates and others will produce a single PostScript file with multiple pages.
 Both are handled in much the same way due to Wasatch SoftRIP's flexible handling of multi-page files.